 - Angiotensin-converting enzyme (ACE) inhibitors- These medications might help to slow the progression of atherosclerosis by lowering your blood pressure and they also produce other beneficial effects on your heart arteries.
 ACE inhibitors can help in reducing the risk of recurrent heart attack as well.

 - Calcium channel blockers- These medications can lower blood pressure can also be used for treating angina.

 - Water pills (diuretics)- Diuretics can help in lowering blood pressure, as high blood pressure increases the risk of having atherosclerosis.

 - Other medications- Your doctor might be suggesting some other medications to control specific risk factors for atherosclerosis, like diabetes.

 Aggressive treatment can be needed sometimes to treat atherosclerosis.
 If you are having severe symptoms or a blockage that threatens muscle or skin tissue survival, you might be a candidate for a surgical procedure such as:

-- Angioplasty and stent placement- Your doctor inserts a long and thin tube called a catheter into your blocked or narrowed part of the artery.
+During angioplasty and stent placement, your doctor inserts a long and thin tube called a catheter into your blocked or narrowed part of the artery.
 A second catheter with a deflated balloon on its tip is next passed through the catheter to the narrowed area.
 Next, the balloon is inflated, compressing the deposits against the artery walls.
 To help in keeping the artery open, a mesh tube is usually left in the artery.

 Hardening of the arteries can occur over time.
 There are quite a few factors which can increase the risk of developing atherosclerosis, which includes: